lhbikos/ReCenterPsychStats/docs/03-Preliminaries.md

 Recall that students (represented by the *deID* variable) could contribute up to three course evaluations (i.e., ANOVA, psychometrics, multivariate) each.
 In many statistics, repeated observations creates dependencies that need to be accounted for statistically.

-To avoid this dependency and to practice an R skil, let's first filter the data, selecting only those students who took ANOVA.
+To avoid this dependency and to practice an R skill, let's first filter the data, selecting only those students who took ANOVA.

 ```r